5 Legitimate Reasons Why Las Vegas Is the Ultimate Escape for Parents

 For parents, life is routine.
 It's the same thing every day.
 Taking care of the kids, cooking, cleaning, working, school, and the drudgery of keeping everything together for the family.
 The responsible, hard-working life doesn't leave much time for much else — or anything really fun.

-Las Vegas offers several solutions to picking you up out of your parental rut.
+Las Vegas offers several solutions to pick you up out of your parental rut.
 Read on.

 1. No Clocks!